Pharmacies > Operating a Community Pharmacy > Operating a Lock & Leave

 • Location of compounding area

-IMPORTANT NOTE: The College evaluates each person who is an applicant based on the criteria set out in Part III of the Regulations under the Drug and Pharmacies Regulation Act, 1990 including an assessment to determine if past and present conduct of the proposed owner(s) affords reasonable grounds for the belief that the pharmacy will be operated with decency, honesty and integrity and in accordance with the law.
+IMPORTANT NOTE: The College evaluates each person who is an applicant based on the criteria set out in Part III of the regulation under the Drug and Pharmacies Regulation Act, 1990, including an assessment to determine if past and present conduct of the proposed owner(s) affords reasonable grounds for the belief that the pharmacy will be operated with decency, honesty and integrity and in accordance with the law.
 The College will take whatever time is necessary to complete this assessment.
-Application processing time varies and a pharmacy’s proposed date of opening is subject to change.
+Application processing time varies, and a pharmacy’s proposed date of opening is subject to change.

-Once an application has been approved, a Community Operations Advisor will contact the Designated Manager of the pharmacy to schedule an inspection of the Lock and Leave.
-Please be advised that it may take up to two weeks to schedule an inspection.
+Once an application has been approved, a community operations avisor will contact the Designated Manager of the pharmacy to schedule an assessment of the Lock and Leave.
+Please be advised that it may take up to two weeks to schedule an assessment.

-During the inspection, the pharmacy must demonstrate how the Lock and Leave will operate and how it will ensure that the scheduled drugs are completely inaccessible to the public.
-If the area is satisfactory, the College will approve the use of that Lock and Leave.
+During the assessment, the pharmacy must demonstrate how the Lock and Leave will operate and how it will ensure that the scheduled drugs are completely inaccessible to the public.
+If the area is satisfactory, the College will approve the use of the Lock and Leave.

-If the area is not satisfactory, the inspection report will be referred to the Accreditation Committee for determination.
+If the area is not satisfactory, the assessment report will be referred to the Accreditation Committee for determination.
 The Committee can direct the Registrar to refuse or approve the application.